 - "Creativity, Activity, Service" requires that students actively learn from the experience of doing real tasks beyond the classroom.

-Students take written examinations at the end of the programme, which are graded by external IB examiners.
-Students also complete assessment tasks in school, which are either initially evaluated by teachers and then moderated by external moderators or sent directly to external examiners.
+Students take written examinations at the end of the program, which are graded by external IB examiners.
+Students also complete assessment tasks in school, which are either initially evaluated by teachers and then confirmed by external moderators or sent directly to external examiners.

 To learn more about the International Baccalaureate program, or to schedule a call or visit with The Village School, please request more information and we’ll contact you at your convenience.

-Please also click here to go to our High School Portal to find more detailed information about the IB Programme.
+Please also visit our High School Portal to find more detailed information about the IB Programme.